 The addition of home battery systems doesn’t necessarily avoid this issue.

-For the latter to occur, specialised or additional equipment needs to be installed.
+For blackout insurance to occur, specialised or additional equipment needs to be installed.

-For blackout protection, what’s known as a hybrid system – which isolates the installation from the mains grid – is required; a feature that enables backup power potential.
+For blackout protection, what’s known as a hybrid system – which isolates the installation from the mains grid – is required.
+This is a feature that enables backup power potential.

 For grid-connected solar households wanting the peace of mind of backup power during a blackout event, there are several potential options worth exploring.

 - Tesla Powerwall + SMA Sunny Boy Storage + Blackout Relay (Blackout Relay available soon.
 UPDATE : There will be a simpler option for Tesla Powerwall 2 )

 - Fronius Solar Battery + Fronius Symo Hybrid (For 3-Phase)

-The above solutions include the hardware required for automatically supplying power to loads in the event of a mains grid outage – and importantly, are legal and safe to use in Australia.
+The above solutions include the hardware required for automatically supplying power to loads in the event of a mains grid outage.
+Importantly, they are legal and safe to use in Australia.

 Important tip: Beware of products bought online from overseas claiming to offer this sort of functionality.
 Your safety, that of others, and your home insurance policy remaining viable may depend on it.

-For more information on any of the solutions mentioned above, Energy Matters’ battery system experts can be contacted on 133-SUN for an obligation-free chat about solar and/or energy storage options.
+For more information on any of the solutions mentioned above, Energy Matters’ battery system experts can be contacted for an obligation-free chat about solar and/or energy storage options.